iVis-at-Bilkent/cytoscape.js-view-utilities/README.md

 `instance.showHiddenNeighbors(eles)`

 Unhides hidden neigbors of given eles.
+Note that compound nodes are not respected as expected.

 `instance.zoomToSelected(eles)`